 Intermediate Spanish Study Abroad in Buenos Aires, Argentina

 The Buenos Aires Intermediate program is perfect for students who have completed Beginner Spanish 2 (usually 102) or Intermediate Spanish 1 (usually 201).
-During orientation, the three-week intensive Intermediate Spanish course prepares students for specially selected courses through Universidad del Salvador's Cultural Immersion Program (USAL - PIC).
+During orientation, the three-week intensive Intermediate Spanish course prepares students for specially selected courses with international students at the Universidad del Salvador.

 What the Buenos Aires Intermediate program has to offer